Cuba–United States relations: 21st century

 Relations deteriorated again following the election of George W. Bush.
 During his campaign Bush appealed for the support of Cuban-Americans by emphasizing his opposition to the government of Fidel Castro and supporting tighter embargo restrictions.
 Cuban Americans, who until 2008 tended to vote Republican, expected effective policies and greater participation in the formation of policies regarding Cuba-U.S. relations.
 Approximately three months after his inauguration, the Bush administration began expanding travel restrictions.
 The United States Department of the Treasury issued greater efforts to deter American citizens from illegally traveling to the island.
 Also in 2001, five Cuban agents were convicted on 26 counts of espionage, conspiracy to commit murder, and other illegal activities in the United States.
 On 15 June 2009, the U.S. Supreme Court denied review of their case.
 Tensions heightened as the Under Secretary of State for Arms Control and International Security Affairs, John R. Bolton, accused Cuba of maintaining a biological weapons program.
 Many in the United States, including ex-president Carter, expressed doubts about the claim.
 Later, Bolton was criticized for pressuring subordinates who questioned the quality of the intelligence John Bolton had used as the basis for his assertion.
 Bolton identified the Castro government as part of America's "axis of evil", highlighting the fact that the Cuban leader visited several U.S. foes, including Libya, Iran and Syria.

+"Imperialists, we are not afraid of you at all!"
 Cuban propaganda poster in Havana featuring a Cuban soldier addressing a threatening Uncle Sam.